 Author in Durban, South Africa

-On the comics front, Paul adapted his award-winning Dungeons & Dragons: Eberron detectives, Abraxis Wren and Torin, for IDW Publishing.
-He also planned out and wrote three issues of their six-issue crossover series, X-Files: Conspiracy, a series that featured, Ghostbusters, X-files, The Crow, Transformers, and The Teenage Mutant Ninja Turtles.
-Most recently he worked on the Star Wars Adventures comics for younger readers.
+Paul also writes computer games, the most successful being Star Wars: The Old Republic.
+On the comics front, Paul adapted the characters from his award-winning Dungeons & Dragons: Eberron novels for IDW Publishing.
+He also planned the story for the six-issue crossover series, X-Files: Conspiracy, a series that featured the Ghostbusters, X-files, The Crow, Transformers, and The Teenage Mutant Ninja Turtles.
+Paul wrote three of the six issues.
+Most recently he worked on the comics, Star Wars Adventures.

 His previous novels includeThe Invisible Order series, Rise of the Darklingsand The Fire King, stories set in Victorian England about a hidden war fought in the streets of London between the Fey and humankind.
 The Adventure of Tweed & Nightingale, (The Lazarus Machine, and The Osiris Curse) is a steampunk series about a boy who is the clone of Sherlock Holmes.
 Paul also wrote the humorous middle grade novel, My Zombie Hamster under the pseudonym Havelock McCreely.
 Other projects include Dusk - an X-Files novella which is a satirical take on Twilight, a novelization of Frank Miller’s seminal graphic novel, Daredevil: The Man Without Fear for Marvel, and a Hardy Boys novel, Curse of the Ancient Emerald.
 (Which was the fulfillment of a childhood dream.)